 Product Owner management in small companies and startups

-In a small company or startup, there are typically few employees and everyone is wearing multiple hats.
+There are typically few employees in a small company or startup, and everyone is wearing multiple hats.
 In the smallest companies, the Product Owner might even be the CEO herself!

 Here are the most common job titles for a Product Owner to report to in a small company or startup: